pprachi15/pprachi15/README.md

 <img align="right" alt="coding" width="340" height= "200" src="https://github.com/user-attachments/assets/6854b357-01ef-4562-bcab-26e4a0061953">

 I'm Prachi, a senior Computer Science student with 4 years of experience in software development and data analysis.
 I’m proficient in SDLC, Jira, technical writing, and Agile project management.
 At the DMV, I developed over 7 dashboards, improving decision-making accuracy by 25%.
-I hold certifications in Data Analysis from Google and IBM and have consistently been on the Dean’s Honors list.
+<br> I hold certifications in Data Analysis from Google and IBM and have consistently been on the Dean’s Honors list.
 As a Scrum Master, I led hackathon teams and advanced STEM diversity as president of the Society of Women Engineers.
 I’m eager to apply my technical expertise and leadership skills to drive strategic business objectives.